spatialos/UnrealGDK/SpatialGDK/Documentation/content/toolbar.md

 `<ProjectRoot>` - The root folder of your Unreal project.
 `<GameRoot>` - The folder containing your game's `.uproject` and source folder (for example, `<ProjectRoot>/ShooterGame/`).

-## Add the SpatialOS Unreal GDK toolbar to your Unreal project
+## Add the GDK for Unreal toolbar to your Unreal project

 To enable the SpatialOS Unreal GDK toolbar you need to add a dependency to the plugin in your Unreal project file.